-The Cookeville Department of Leisure Services is pleased to present its dance program offerings for the 2018 to 2019 year.
+The Cookeville Department of Leisure Services is pleased to present its dance program offerings.
 Classes are held at the Cane Creek Recreation Center.
 Students may register online or by contacting the School of Dance at the Cookeville Performing Arts Center at 931-528-1313.

 The school of dance does not follow the Putnam County school schedule as it relates to dismissal or cancellation for inclement weather.
 When classes are cancelled due to weather a text and email will be sent to all students.
 If you have any questions or concerns, feel free to give us a call at 931-520-5299.

 Dance for Young Children (DYC) (Ages 3 Through 1st Grade)

 DYC attempts to expand the child’s understanding of how his/her body moves in space, to encourage the child’s development of basic movement skills, to provide him/her with a positive self-image in movement, and to broaden his/her understanding of dance as an art form - communicating through body movement.
 Children in DYC classes experience movement, music and creative expression.
 They build confidence and a sense of achievement while mastering fundamental skills and the basics of dance.
 Completion of the DYC program prepares young dancers for more advanced Ballet, Jazz, Tap and Modern dance classes.
 A performance opportunity at the Cookeville Performing Arts Center is offered for the Dance for Young Children students in May.

 Technique Classes are offered for ages 7 years through adult in the areas of classical ballet, modern, and jazz/hip hop.
 Technique classes are designed to enhance student growth and development by: